webarch-coop/ansible-role-systemd/README.md

 ### systemd_units

-`systemd_units` is a list of systemd units to configure, for example:
+The `systemd_units` array is a list of systemd units to configure, for example:

 ```yaml
 systemd_units: